rudyvdbrink/llmlynx/README.md

 ## Overview

-LLMLYNX is a lightweight, Next.js–based web interface for chatting with locally running Large Language Models (LLMs).
+LLMLYNX is a lightweight, Next.js–based web interface for interacting with Large Language Models (LLMs).
+Supported models include: GPT-oss (OpenAI), llama3 (Meta), Gemma3 (Google), deepseek-r1, quen3, mistral, and others.
+All model interactions and data storage happen locally so your data remains your own property.
+You can reach the UI from any device within your local network, so LLMLYNX forms your home LLM interface.

-It is designed to be:
+LLMLYNX is designed to be:

 - **Self‑hosted** – run entirely on your own machine or server via [Ollama](https://ollama.ai/).
 - **Extensible** – plug in custom agents, tools, or retrieval layers.